Whether you want a short hike or multi-day paddling excursion, Pukaskwa National Park has something for every adventurer!

 Check-in for registration, permits and orientation

-Upon your arrival, stop at the park Kiosk to receive your mandatory Backcountry Orientation and permits.
-The safety orientation must take place prior to starting the hike.
+Upon your arrival, stop at the park Kiosk to receive your mandatory backcountry orientation and permits.
+The backcountry orientation must take place prior to starting the hike.
 When registering, please have the following information ready:

 - Booking number